Theory from the Trenches

 Cover of the communist Mazdoor Kisan Party’s internal circular.
 Circular, no. 62 (June 1975).

-Anchored in years of fieldwork and archival research, the book centers on landless peasants in 1970s Pakistan who joined the Mazdoor Kisan Party (MKP), the country’s historically largest communist party.
-As the MKP supported peasants in seizing colonially-established estates and integrated them into a global communist movement stretching from Oakland to Saigon, it also encouraged them to read and rework revolutionary theory for their specific contexts.
-Drawing on Marxism, Sufi Islam, Siraiki nationalist cultures, Baloch tribal ethics, and everyday village life, these peasants generated what I call trench theory: a subterranean, insurgent mode of theory-making born from political combat.
-Ultimately, this “ethnography of theory” shows how peasants — derided even by many classical European Marxists as provincial and practically-minded — emerged as theorists on a world scale.
+Anchored in years of research, the book follows landless peasants in 1970s Pakistan who joined the Mazdoor Kisan Party (MKP), the country’s historically largest communist party.
+The MKP helped peasants seize colonially established estates and integrated their struggles into a global communist movement stretching from Oakland to Saigon.
+Inspired by Maoism, the party also encouraged them to read and rework revolutionary theory for their own contexts, shaped by traditions as varied as Sufi Islam, Baloch tribal ethics and Siraiki nationalism.
+The result was “trench theory”: a subterranean, insurgent mode of theory-making born from political combat.